pownjs/buster/README.md

 $ pown buster
 ```

+### Library Use

-Otherwise, install this module locally from the root of your project:
+install this module locally from the root of your project:

 ```sh
 $ npm install @pown/buster --save